 Most autistic persons, however, are not subject to seizures at puberty and can make marked improvements during adolescence.
 The having of epilepsy in itself does not make deterioration in overall performance inevitable.
 However, untreated seizures, in addition to being potentially dangerous, can lead to impaired levels of functioning.

 Not all seizures are overt and noticeable, some may be subclinical and difficult to detect by observation.
 Possible signs of subclinical sezures can include regression both of behaviour and cognition; plateauing or levelling out in academic achievement; deterioration in behaviour especially aggression, temper tantrums and self injurious behaviours.

 Treatment is essentially the same - all children and adults with autism will be treated with the same medication options as non-autistic children and adults.
-However, when anti-epileptic drugs (AEDs) are being prescribed, it is important to discuss with the treating doctor, potential side-effects and factors which can impact on cognition and behaviour.
+However, when Anti-Seizure Medications (ASMs) are being prescribed, it is important to discuss with the treating doctor, potential side-effects and factors which can impact on cognition and behaviour.
 Some medications can have effects on concentration and attention which may be areas of concern in respect of autism in any case.

 Others can impact on levels of alertness, memory and behaviour.
 Interaction effects with other prescribed or over the counter medications or supplements should be discussed thoroughly e.g. fish oils containing evening primrose oil; and certain cough preparations can potentially lower seizure threshold.

 Accurate observation through witness accounts and the keeping of a seizure observation diary can be most useful in identifying features and patterns that may not be apparent to the clinician otherwise.
 Similarly the use of video (with consent) is of particular benefit as the person may be unlikely to have an episode at the exact time they attend clinic.
 Some intensive teaching methods involve detailed observation and recording and this can provide excellent data for the clinician.